 Many ginseng products contain little or no detectable active ingredient.
 In very few cases, some ginseng products from Asia have been purposefully mixed with mandrake root, which has been used to induce vomiting, or with the drugs phenylbutazone or aminopyrine.
 These drugs have been removed from the US market because of significant adverse effects.

 Ginseng is said to enhance physical (including sexual) and mental performance and to have adaptogenic effects (ie, to increase energy and resistance to the harmful effects of stress and aging).
-Other claims include reduction in plasma glucose levels; increases in high-density lipoprotein (HDL), Hb, and protein levels; stimulation of the immune system; and anticancer, cardiotonic, endocrine, CNS, and estrogenic effects.
+Other claims include reduction in plasma glucose levels; increases in high-density lipoprotein (HDL), hemoglobin, and protein levels; stimulation of the immune system; and anticancer, cardiotonic, endocrine, central nervous system, and estrogenic effects.
 Another claim is possible beneficial effects on immune function.

-A Canadian study showed that a polysaccharide extract of P. quinquefolius helped prevent colds (6).
-A 2010 Cochrane review of 9 randomized, double-blind, placebo-controlled trials evaluated the efficacy and adverse effects of ginseng supplementation taken to improve cognitive function in healthy participants (8 trials) and those with age-associated memory impairment (1 trial) (5).
+A 2010 Cochrane review of 9 randomized, double-blind, placebo-controlled trials evaluated the efficacy and adverse effects of ginseng supplementation taken to improve cognitive function in healthy participants (8 trials) and those with age-associated memory impairment (1 trial) (4).
 The analysis found no serious adverse events with ginseng supplementation, but there was no convincing evidence for enhanced cognitive function in healthy participants or people with diagnosed dementia.
+A longitudinal Korean study found that ginseng intake > 5 years may benefit cognition in community-dwelling older adults (7).

 Larger trials are needed to evaluate the effectiveness of ginseng.
 Also, further evaluation of the compounds found in the supplements is necessary to determine the components responsible for the observed beneficial effects.
 There is no evidence supporting other health claims for ginseng.